2b2tplace/PlaceWebsiteRewrite/README.md

-# lets go]
+# lets go

-if thsi works then i am the bestest
+if this works then i am the bestest